MrRandol/littleLight/README.md

 ### TRANSFER
 50 : Error on item transfer from/to vault
 51 : Error on item transfer from/to vault
+54 : No source nor destination guardian found.
+This should not happen.

 ## ITEMS MANAGEMENT
 200 : Error while transferring item